Co-Science/GettingStarted/README.md

 Raise any [issue](https://github.com/Co-Science/JoinTheTeam/issues/new?assignees=&labels=invite+me+to+the+organisation&template=invitation.md&title=Please+invite+me+to+the+GitHub+Community+Organization) on this repo to join the team

 ## Dont Forget To Make It Public
-After you join the repo , your org profile would be set to private by default
+After you join Co-science , your profile is set to private by default

 ![dontForgetToMakeItPublic](./img/dontForgetToMakeItPublic.png)